-To Set the Display Options:
+To set the Display options:

-- 1. In any mode, click Tools | Options. - 2.
+- 1. In Manage mode, click Tools | Options. - 2.
 In the Options dialog box, click View Mode | Display. - 3.
 On the Display options page, set or change the options described below. - 4.
 Click OK to accept your changes and return to ACDSee.

-Display Options
+Display options

-de Specifies the default zoom level for images in View mode. to Resets the zoom mode to the selected default when the displayed image changes.
-Resizes the image based on the selected option.
-For more information about how these choices affect the Viewer, see Automatically shrinking or enlarging images. hing Deselect to turn off the one click image toggle between Default view and Actual Size view.
-Specifies the speed when panning an image.
-Uses the default ACDSee Pro color for the background in View, Develop and Edit mode.
-Specifies a color to use as the background in View, Develop and Edit mode.
-Uses a tiled image as the background in View, Develop, and Edit mode.
+Zoom options Default zoom mode Specifies the default zoom level for images in View mode.
+Reset zoom mode to default on every image change Resets the zoom mode to the selected default when the displayed image changes.
+Resize Resizes the image based on the selected option.
+For more information about how these choices affect the Viewer, see Automatically shrinking o enlarging images .
+Pan tool Enable click-zooming Deselect to turn off the one click image toggle between Default view and Actual Size view.
+Pan speed Slow - Fast Specifies the speed when panning an image.
+Background Default color Uses the default ACDSee Pro color for the background in View, Develop and Edit mode.
+Custom color Specifies a color to use as the background in View, Develop and Edit mode.
+Tiled image Uses a tiled image as the background in View, Develop and Edit mode.
 Click Browse to locate an image on your hard drive.

-The background color and tiled image options do not affect full screen mode.
+$\geqslant$ The background color and tiled image options do not affect full screen mode.